Education Management Corporation: Dismissal of shareholder lawsuit

 In 2010, several EDMC shareholders initiated a lawsuit alleging that EDMC had misled investors prior to the company's 2009 IPO, causing investors to lose money when the company's stock fell in 2010.
 The lawsuit was later joined by EDMC shareholders OPPRS and SEPTA.
 The case was dismissed by a federal judge in September 2011, as the shareholders were unable to show that the company had lied to investors.

 Labor issues

 In April 2016, two former teachers at the Art Institute of California sued EDMC for not giving them a minimum wage and for not offering adequate rest periods in order to 'reduce compensation and increase its own profits.'

 Financial issues

 In February 2014, Standard & Poor's cut EDMC's credit rating to CCC+ because of declining enrollment.
 Moody's credit rating service in January 2015 dropped EDMC to its lowest rating, D-PD, which it defines as "Corporate families rated D are in default on all of their long-term debt obligations."

 In 2014, EDMC's major creditor, KKR took control over EDMC's assets.

-As of July 30, 2016, EDMC is sold as an over the counter stock at approximately one cent per share.
+As of July 30, 2016, EDMC sold as an over the counter stock at approximately one cent per share.